Giovanni Carestini: Career

 Following this peak, Carestini's career began to wane quickly.
 A London audience of 1740 was indifferent, and he returned to Italy in the early 1740s (singing in Gluck's Demofoonte in Milan in 1743), but was an employee of Maria Theresa by 1744.
-From 1747-49 he sang for Hasse in Dresden, and then moved to Berlin (1750–54), and then St Petersburg (1754–56).
+From 1747 to 1749 he sang for Hasse in Dresden, and then moved to Berlin (1750–54), and then St Petersburg (1754–56).
 Audiences in Naples were actively displeased by his performances in 1758, and Carestini seems to have died not long after.
 One of his last appearances was portraying the title role in the world premiere of Gaetano Latilla's Ezio at the Teatro di San Carlo on 10 July 1758.

 Voice and reputation

 The range of Carestini's voice changed throughout his career - he began as a "powerful and clear soprano" (according to Burney), but later descended to "the fullest, finest, and deepest counter-tenor that has perhaps ever been heard" (again according to Burney).
 He was held in high regard by many critics across Europe.
 Hasse commented that "He who has not heard Carestini is not acquainted with the most perfect style of singing", while Johann Joachim Quantz remarked that "He had extraordinary virtosity in brilliant passages, which he sang in chest voice, conforming to the principles of the school of Bernacchi and the manner of Farinelli".
 He was also reputed to be a fine actor, and was furthermore noted for his striking good looks.
 As a mark of his continuing impact upon operatic history, in 2007 French counter-tenor Philippe Jaroussky released a CD tribute to Carestini, composed largely of arias written for Carestini's voice.